 Encryption in transit TLS/SSL

-Internxt protects your data well with Kyber-512 encryption and TLS/SSL encryption protocols.
-It’s also committed to user privacy with zero-knowledge encryption for all accounts and EU-based servers.
+Internxt also protects your data well with TLS/SSL encryption protocols.
+It’s committed to user privacy, enabling zero-knowledge encryption for all accounts and EU-based servers.

 Internxt Pricing & Value

 All paid Internxt plans come with a basic VPN and antivirus.
-There’s also a 1GB free plan for testing the service.
+There’s also a 1GB free plan so you can test the service.
 Our Internxt review covers the service in greater detail.

 Why We Don’t Recommend Apple iCloud Drive on iPhone